Monday, May 12, 2025

 Tender roses should be “hilled up,” mound the soil a foot deep around the base to protect the crowns.
 Also a wire cage filled with leaves surrounding them as protection can be added.
 Final pruning should be done in the spring, but long spindly canes can be trimmed off now.
 Climbing roses or ramblers should be tied to prevent injury from being whipped around by harsh winter winds.
 Do not fertilize.
 Clean up all dead and diseased rose leaves and put in the trash.
 Peonies can be cut to the ground to control the fungi and disease for which they are prone to develop.
 Dispose of the stems and leaves in the trash.

-A fall fertilization of your lawn can be done now.
+A light fall fertilization of your lawn can be done now.
 Do not allow leaves to form a matted layer on the lawn.
 Rake and compost heavy layers of leaves.
 Running the mower over the rows of leaves at right angles a couple times will reduce them to half inch pieces which earth worms will pull into the soil.
 The latest recommendation is to continue to cut your lawn at 2.5-3 inches as long as it continues to grow.
 Run the gas out of your lawn and garden machinery or add gas stabilizer for storage.

 November is a good month to plant most trees.
 For two short informative videos, go to; http://bit.ly/PlantATreeCbus.
 When your trees go dormant you can view; http://bit.ly/PruneATreeCbus and see how to prune them properly.